valdersonjr/valdersonjr/README.md

 ### Greetings 👋

 - I’m a Software Engineer student at UnB and I love solving logic problems.
-- Developer at Atlas of Oportunity, project from MIT Big Data Living Lab
+- Developer of Atlas of Oportunity, project from MIT Big Data Living Lab
 - Lately I've been studying Spring DATA Rest and React.js
 - You can contact me through: valdersonpontes@gmail.com